Kansas City is Missouri’s largest city, known nationwide for its rich jazz music heritage and world-famous barbecue.

 Missouri Town 1855 is located just east of the city of Independence within Fleming Park, which is also home to Lake Jacomo, Blue Springs Lake, and the Kemper Outdoor Education Center.
 The recreated 1850s farming village, which has been highlighted in publications such as KCParent magazine, serves as a living history museum and interpretive center, showcasing more than 25 restored and relocated historic buildings representing common prairie town structures such as blacksmith shops, mercantiles, and one-room schoolhouses.
 The 30-acre site is staffed with living history interpreters portraying pioneer town citizens, bringing the culture of the early American Midwest to life through a variety of demonstrations and historic reenactments.

-Mushroom Rock State Park is located 20 miles southwest of the city of Salina and is the smallest state park in the state of Missouri, clocking in at only five acres.
+Mushroom Rock State Park is one of the smallest state parks, clocking in at only five acres.
 Despite its size, the park offers a plethora of interesting sites, including the unique Dakota sandstone formations that give the park its name.
 Graffiti and engravings by indigenous people and pioneers can be seen on the mushroom-shaped rocks, some of which date back hundreds of years prior to the arrival of Europeans in North America.
 Picnic tables and restroom facilities are offered at the state park for visitors looking to make a day trip out of exploring the site.

 Powell Gardens are Kansas City’s official botanical gardens, located approximately 45 minutes from the city center in nearby Kingsville.
 The 970-acre plot of land was originally developed by George E. Powell, Sr. in 1948 and has been historically used as a Boy Scout campsite, dairy farm, and agricultural resource center.
 Since 1988, the site has been cultivated into a garden facility showcasing more than 6,000 unique varieties of flowers and plants, including 225,000 plants highlighted within seasonal displays.
 Notable areas of the garden include its indoor conservatory, its dogwood walk, its island garden, and its Heartland Harvest Garden, the largest edible landscape in the country.
 Other attractions include the Marjorie Powell Allen Chapel, a 4,700-square-foot wedding chapel designed by E. Fay Jones.

 Prairiefire is a shopping and entertainment complex located within Overland Park, approximately an hour and a half from downtown Kansas City.
 It is best known for its Museum at Prairiefire, which has partnered with the American Museum of Natural History in New York to bring world-class science and nature exhibits to the region.
-Seven restaurants are offered on site, including the upscale Vinotopia Restaurant and Wine Bar, the casual Rock and Brews, and the coffee and dessert bar Decadent.
-Shops include national chains such as REI: Recreational Equipment and unique local art galleries and boutique stores, while entertainment options include a Cinetopia Theaters movie cinema and the Pinstripes bowling alley and bistro.
+Seven restaurants are offered on site, including the casual Rock and Brews, and the coffee and dessert bar Decadent.
+Shops include national chains such as REI: Recreational Equipment and unique local art galleries and boutique stores, while entertainment options include the Pinstripes bowling alley and bistro.

 Somerset Wine Trail is located approximately half an hour south of Overland Park and showcases four of the region’s award-winning wineries and vineyards.
 The Kansas and Missouri regions, which have historically been one of the nation’s leading wine-production regions, showcase a combined total of nearly 150 wineries, producing more than 110,000 gallons of wine annually.
-Each of the trail’s four wineries--Somerset Ridge, Night Hawk, Middle Creek, and White Wind Farm--offer tours and tastings for visitors year-round, along with bottles of dozens of varieties of wine available for sale.
+Each of the trail’s four wineries--Somerset Ridge, Night Hawk, and Middle Creek --offer tours and tastings for visitors year-round, along with bottles of dozens of varieties of wine available for sale.
 Many public special events are offered at the wineries throughout the year, including live music performances, cigar rolling demonstrations, and outdoor festivals.